 Christmas / New Year’s Eve

-With a well planned trip of about two or three weeks, you can catch several shows all worth attending, and considering how each concert means fun, new friends, izakaya and unforgettable nights, you can imagine how your vacation will become thanks to these music events; Add the fact that Japan is at the peak of its beauty in that period, perfect for sightseeing, and you have a perfect vacation awaiting for you in case you’ll make Spring your choice.
+Spring is generally known for being one of the best moments to attend concerts in Japan, with lots of tours spacing from the end of March to the first half of May.
+With a well-planned trip of about two or three weeks, you should be able to catch several shows, and considering how each concert means fun, new friends, izakaya and unforgettable nights, you can imagine how your vacation will become thanks to these shows.
+Add the fact that Japan is at the peak of its beauty in that period, and you have a perfect vacation awaiting for you.

 The Rule: Wait for the announcements, buy the plane ticket later

 These were the main suggestions based on my experience in attending Japanese live shows, and if you can find the best period that can suit your tastes and possibilities better, you should definitely go: whatever is the period you choose, you’ll have the time of your life, no matter what.

 While the Christmas/New Year’s Eve and Spring periods are generally the best moments to attend concerts in Japan, there’s a fundamental tip I feel like suggesting to you all: wait for your favorite artists to announce their live schedules first, and buy the plane ticket later.
 There’s a funny (but sadly true) saying among Japanese music lovers, which is: “The best concerts in Japan are always before your arrival, and right after your departure”.
 To avoid this very frustrating feeling (and believe me, it’s REALLY frustrating) your best bet is to follow the rule just above.
 Bands usually announce their live schedules two or three months before the start of the tour, so you have all the time to book a plane ticket and a hotel, and organize your trip.